Internalized sexism

 Internalized sexism is a form of sexist behavior and attitudes enacted by women toward themselves or other women and girls.
-Internalized sexism is a form of internalized oppression, which "consists of oppressive practices that continue to make the rounds even when members of the oppressor group are not present."
-Internalized sexism can have a range of effects on women and girls such as problems with mental health and body image.
+It is a form of internalized oppression, which "consists of oppressive practices that continue to make the rounds even when members of the oppressor group are not present."
+Internalized sexism can have negative effects on women and girls, including problems with mental health and body image.
 Modes of internalization of sexism include early childhood inculturation and consumption of media, especially of celebrity and entertainment news.